 These Great Experiences are Reasons You’ll Love a Spring Getaway to Cannon Beach

 Cannon Beach makes a great destination any time of year, but there are some truly remarkable experiences that only a spring visit will offer.
-On a spring visit, you not only avoid the summertime crowds, but you’ll be able to watch for our colorful Tufted Puffins, explore freshly exposed tidepools, attend a special event and maybe catch a spouting whale.
+On a spring visit, you not only avoid the summertime crowds, but you’ll be able to watch for our colorful Tufted Puffins, see a cute bunny or two, explore freshly exposed tidepools, attend a special event, and maybe catch a spouting whale.

 Freshest tidepools of the year

 Spring low tides may be the best time of year to see the colorful life in our tidepools.
 The season offers increasingly low tides, exposing some intertidal areas that have been mostly underwater for months.
 Winter storms and heavy surf often scours sand from intertidal areas making tidepool creatures their most visible.
 At locations like Haystack Rock, Lion Rock at Arcadia Beach and the rocks at Silver Point, look for sea stars, hermit crabs, darting sculpin, green anemones and many more interesting creatures.
 Keep your eye out for colorful sea slugs known as nudibranchs.
 Visit during one of spring’s minus tides for best viewing.

 Gray Whales begin their annual northward migration in March, but the spring migration is a leisurely one for the whales as they linger to feed or lead their newborn calves slowing along the coastline past Cannon Beach.
 They are frequently observed through late spring.
 Keep your eye out for spouts whenever you have an elevated view of the ocean.
 Ecola State Park, the dunes along the beach, and almost any upper floor beachfront hotel room are good locations to spot a spout.